jakerella/home/content/bending-grunt-to-your-will-with-custom-tasks-part-2.md

 ### Go Forth!

-Hopefully if've been able to show you that creating a custo Grunt task can be quite easy, and yet very extensible and powerful.
+Hopefully you've been able to show you that creating a custom Grunt task can be quite easy, and yet very extensible and powerful.
 You should never feel constrained by a pre-made task, nor should you feel that you need to restrict yourself to what that task can do.
 And let's not reinvent the wheel here, make use of [what is already out there](http://gruntjs.com/plugins), and build on top of it... or better yet, contribute to it!

 I hope you've gotten a lot out of these [two posts](/bending-grunt-to-your-will-with-custom-tasks-part-1)!
 Now go forth and create!
 And let's keep the conversation going in the comments below.